sylumer/drafts_syntax_tests/README.md

 - **Simple List**
 - **Taskpaper**

-Additional meta data is helf in a JSON file.
+Additional meta data is held in a JSON file.